Back to blog

 import pandas as pd

-Going further, let’s add some lines that will export the list we extracted earlier to a .csv file.
-This is how our full code should look like:
+Going further, let’s add some lines that’ll export the list we extracted earlier to a CSV file.
+This is how your full code should look like:

 from bs4 import BeautifulSoup